 - Transitive verb: They played hide-and-seek yesterday.

-- Transitive verb: He is too fat to touch his toes.
+- Transitive verb: The fat boy cannot touch his toes.

 - Transitive verb: When she heard what happened, she cried tears of joy.